linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 A senior member of the investment team should assign three to four analysts to be on the red team.
 The people in this group should be diverse and credible and should not be the main advocates for the mind-set.
 Once the red team has had time to prepare the challenge based on linchpin analysis, the investment team can sit together and the red team can present the case against the status quo.
 As befitting the intellectual tradition of the exercise, the goal of the red team is to figure out a way to "defeat" the blue team.

 One of the essential ground rules in a red-team, blue-team exercise is to explicitly separate facts from opinions.
 A fact is a piece of information that is presumed to have objective reality.
 As a consequence, it can be disproved.
 An opinion is a belief that is stronger than an impression but less strong than positive knowledge.
 An opinion can be difficult to disprove.
 Presenters from both sides must be overt about what are facts and what are opinions.
-Facts, which themselves can change over time, should rule the day.[25]
+Facts, which themselves can change over time, should rule the day.<sup>25</sup>

 If you want to practice discriminating between facts and opinions, pick up a report or memo written by a research analyst and highlight the facts in one color and the opinions in another color.
 You might be surprised at the relative contributions of each.
 Decision making in the face of uncertainty is a great challenge, and opinion is likely to play a role.
 But when opinion overshadows fact, it is time to update beliefs.

 There is substantial evidence showing that once we reach a mind-set, we are not inclined to change our view.
 This is even in cases where arriving at the mind-set was intellectually difficult.
 In theory, our beliefs are supposed to be tentative and subject to change upon the arrival of new information.
-Bayes's Theorem provides the mathematical way to do this.[26]
+Bayes's Theorem provides the mathematical way to do this.<sup>26</sup>

 The primary barrier to updating beliefs is what psychologists call confirmation bias.
 This bias says that we are more likely to seek information that confirms our belief than information that disconfirms it.
 It also says that when we face ambiguous information, we naturally interpret it in a way that is favorable to our belief.
-Confirmation bias is relevant for military leaders, executives, and investors, among others.[27]
+Confirmation bias is relevant for military leaders, executives, and investors, among others.<sup>27</sup>

 Whereas the outside view or premortem help anticipate scenarios for the future by overcoming overconfidence, red-teaming seeks to bend a mind-set that has become too rigid by revealing alternative analyses.
-Michael Handle, formerly a professor at the U.S. Naval War College, wrote: "Clearly, the majority of failures to anticipate strategic surprise can be correlated with conceptual rigidity and a high incidence of perceptual continuity."[28]
-This is true, too, in the worlds of business and investing.
+Michael Handle, formerly a professor at the U.S. Naval War College, wrote: "Clearly, the majority of failures to anticipate strategic surprise can be correlated with conceptual rigidity and a high incidence of perceptual continuity."<sup>28</sup> This is true, too, in the worlds of business and investing.

-# Mistake 4: Not imposing self-accountability.
+## Mistake 4: Not imposing self-accountability.

-# Solution: Maintain a decision-making journal.
+**Solution: Maintain a decision-making journal.**

 One of the challenges to learning in markets or business is that the environment constantly changes.
 You can anticipate outcomes only with some probability.
 As a result, sometimes good decisions turn out poorly and bad decisions turn out well.
-Since our minds are biased to assume that the outcome reflects the level of skill, keeping track of the quality of our decisions is difficult.[29]
-Most investment professionals and businesspeople don't keep track of how good their decisions were.
+Since our minds are biased to assume that the outcome reflects the level of skill, keeping track of the quality of our decisions is difficult.<sup>29</sup> Most investment professionals and businesspeople don't keep track of how good their decisions were.
 They keep track of how things turned out as the result of their decisions.

 Over the long haul, of course, good decisions provide a much higher chance of desirable outcomes.
 But in the short run the link between decisions and results can be very loose.
 The primary way to focus attention on the decision-making process is to keep a journal that documents your thinking.
 This is how you impose accountability on yourself.